ZEISS-PiWeb/PiWeb-Api/_pages/024-inspectionplan.md

 * fetch characteristics beneath a certain part path
 * fetch all characteristics (can be restricted by filter parameters)

-{% assign exampleCaption="Fetching the direct characteristics beneath the part "metal part".
+{% assign exampleCaption="Fetching the direct characteristics beneath the part 'metal part'.
 Restrict the attributes to the lower and upper tolerance (attribute keys 2110 and 2111" %}
 {% assign comment="As the filter parameter *depth* has the default value 1 it can be omitted in this example." %}

 {% capture jsonrequest %}